josesaribeiro/read-big-file-aws-athena-glue/README.md

 It also means that you don't have to worry about infrastructure and can focus solely on creating SQL statements.
 To start using
 Athena you basically describe the location and format of the data file that you want to query.
-This involves creating an external schema/table in an Athena database that lets Athena know a) the bucket name where the data file(s) are stored, b) the format of the file e.g where it's text, CSV, AVRO, Parquet etc ...  and c) the fields in the file including the field separator , field name and field type e.g Float, SmallInt, Date and so on.
+This involves creating an external schema/table in an Athena database that lets Athena know a) the bucket name where the data file(s) are stored, b) the format of the file e.g whether it's text, CSV, AVRO, Parquet etc ...  and c) the fields in the file including the field separator , field name and field type e.g Float, SmallInt, Date and so on.
 Once this "table" is created sucessfully you can simply run queries against it as you would a regular database table.
 It's also possible to hook up Athena to ODBC and JDBC for programmatic control.
 So, here are my timimngs.